-God at Work by Gene Edward Veith.
-Crossway, 176 pages.
-2011
+God at Work: Your Christian Vocation in All of Life by Gene Edward Veith Jr. Crossway.
+176 pages.
+2011 edition.

 In this helpful book, Gene Veith gives us an exposition of the doctrine of vocation, and then he applies that doctrine in a practical way to life in the twenty-first century.
 He begins by looking at the nature of vocation – what is the purpose of vocation, how to find one’s vocation, how God calls us to different tasks and how He is present in what we do in our everyday lives.
 He then addresses specific vocations and specific problems common to them all.
 His treatment of vocation is drawn mainly from Martin Luther’s understanding of vocation.

 Veith tells us that God has chosen to work through human beings, who, in their different capacities and according to their different talents, serve each other.
 This is the doctrine of vocation.
 The purpose of vocation is to love and serve one’s neighbor.
 The doctrine of vocation encourages attention to each individual’s uniqueness, talents, and personality.
 These are valued as gifts of God, who creates and equips each person in a different way for the calling He has in mind for that person’s life.

 Veith tells us that the Reformation theologians emphasized the equality of vocations before God, and that each Christian has multiple vocations.
 We have callings in our work, in our families, as citizens in the larger society, and callings in the church.
 In addition, callings change over time.
 And whatever our vocation is, and in the very way it changes, our callings are not completely under our control; rather, they come from the Lord’s hand.
 Despite what our culture leads us to believe, vocation is not self-chosen.
 We do not choose our vocations, instead, we are called to them.